Why has Mason invested in these spaces for students?

 Want to know more?

-Check out our video that captures faculty and student experiences teaching and learning in our Active Learning with Technology (ALT) classroom.
+Check out our video that captures faculty and student experiences teaching and learning in our Large Active Learning Classroom.
 While this room offers enhanced technology features, many of the faculty and student experiences captured here are relevant for all of our signature learning spaces.
 You can also find out more about Mason’s signature learning spaces that have been designed to support student learning and success.